Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

      - Fatal
      - 1000
      - 503
-     - Service is executing a request, but due to internal errors cannot complete the request.
+     - The service is executing a request, but due to internal errors cannot complete the request.
+If possible, the server should provide an explanation in the additional Data element.

    * - Service Busy
      - Fatal
      - 1010
      - 503
-     - Service is too busy to execute the incoming request.
-Client should retry the request after some reasonable time.
+     - The service is too busy to execute the incoming request.
+The client should retry the request after some reasonable time.

    * - Report Queued for Processing
      - Warning
      - 1011
      - 202
-     - Services queuing incoming report requests must return a response with this exception and no payload to inform the client about the processing status.
-Client should retry the request after some reasonable time.
+     - Services queueing incoming report requests must return a response with this Exception and no payload to inform the client about the processing status.
+The client should retry the request after some reasonable time.

        Note: This Exception was included in the `amendments published on 11 December 2018 <https://www.projectcounter.org/amendments-clarifications-code-practice-release-5/>`__ but initially was missing from Release 5.0.1.